KyungTae-Kim97/TEST_LLVM_LTO_FUSION/Data_sharing_LTO/Readme.md

 * **`main.cpp`**
   The core benchmarking application that orchestrates the Publisher and Subscriber nodes.
 It configures the QoS policies (enabling Data-Sharing) and executes the throughput and latency measurements.
 * **`VariablePayload.idl` & Generated Files (`.h`, `.cxx`)**
   The Interface Definition Language (IDL) specification and its generated C++ sources.
-Modified with specific byte offsets (`jump(+24)`) to bypass middleware headers and accommodate the fused IV/MAC tail.
 * **`VariablePayloadPubSubTypes.cxx`**
   The FastDDS TypeSupport implementation, specifically extended to allocate a 5MB shared memory chunk to accommodate massive payload zero-copy transfers.
 * **`fastddsgen.jar`**